TMRCI-DEV1/MQTT_Nodes/ESP32/Turntables/ReadMe.md

 - `setHostname()`: This function sets the hostname based on the location.

-- `initializeTrackHeadsAndTails()`: This function initializes the track heads and tails arrays.

 - `readDataFromEEPROM()`: This function reads track positions from EEPROM.

 - `initializeKeypadAndLCD()`: This function initializes the keypad and LCD.